LunarianCubed/ServerInit/README.md

 shell scripts to initialize server environments

 ## bashrc
-to replace the default .bashrc file
+to replace the default ~/.bashrc file

+##vimrc
+a common vim configuration, save as ~/.vimrc

 ## init.sh
 to initialize the server environment, including: